The reincarnation of OpenVPN’s C++ library

 There are other tools that can help with calling java or objective C code into Golang, but everything goes through an intermediary.
 At a fundamental level, there is interoperability between C and Golang.

-In this article, we will be talking about integrating C++ OpenVPN 3 library into a Golang Mysterium Node.
+What is VPN configuration?
+Integrating C++ OpenVPN 3 library into a Golang Mysterium Node.

 As mentioned above, we are using OpenVPN under the hood.
 This was our first protocol and it was used as an external binary (executable file).

+What does this mean for VPN configuration?
 This basically means that a Mysterium Node and OpenVPN are two different processes which communicate using OpenVPN config and IPC (local sockets to be exact).

 Now, this has some limitations — for example, software distribution becomes complicated as you also need to distribute OpenVPN binary with each Mysterium Node — two steps, never great for UX.